amihere/digital_qlc/questions.md

 ## pregnancy_loss

 **Question:** I'm so sorry.
 There are no perfect words, but I'm here.
 However you're feeling—sad, numb, angry—it all belongs.
 If it's okay to ask, how would you rate your overall wellbeing this past week, from 1-10?

-**Type:** choice

-**Options:** 1-3 really struggling, 4-6 getting by, 7-10 doing okay overall
+1-3 really struggling, 4-6 getting by, 7-10 doing okay overall

+**Type:** number

 **Next:** loss_talk_offer